colmhaugh/spanish-point/README.md

 I tested my mobile device, Samsung 20 ultra and on iPad.
 Most of the early testing was done using Google Developent tools.
 Issues were fixed as they appeared.

+- I had in issue where the images for the hotels in the food and drink page.
+The image was showing up while I was testing but not when I was testing on the live site.
+I used google develpoer tools to inspect and discovered that i had added an extra dot so it was looking for the image in the wrong location.
+It was img src="../assets/images/  and once i changed it to img src="./assets/images/ it worked.
+- While testing on smaller devices, the ""Welcome to Spanish Point" overlay text didnt look good on smaller devices.
+I made the hero-text display to none so it wouldnt appear on phones.
+- I also made the hero-text higher on tablets so it would look better.
+- There was not enough room on small devices for the 3 hotels to appear in a row so i put them in a column.
+- Some images were loading slowly so i lowered the quality of the image.

 ### Validator Testing